-The actions associated with those assignments will be of particular focus for the Risk & Assurance Board.
+The actions identified in those reports will be of particular focus for the Risk & Assurance Board.

 Seized Exhibits

 The internal "Exhibits Board" has been overseeing progress on the agreed management actions from this report.

 Freedom of Information

 Resource pressures were cited as a contributing factor to non-compliance with the statutory regime and following successful recruitment it is anticipated that compliance rates will be improved during 2022/2023.
 This will be recorded as an Area for Development.